Describe unique traits that have been passed down to you by an ancestor.

 Daddy developed thyroid disease in his 30s and had radioactive iodine treatment for his.
 Mine, on the other hand, developed into exophthalmic goiter and had to be removed when I was 15 years old in February 1967, requiring me to take thyroid hormone ever since.
 Whether Grandma inherited it from her mother's side, the Norwoods, or her father's side, the Garrisons, I do not know, but doctors say that it runs in families.

 From midways the face downward to the chin, I look like my mom, Dolly L. "Evelyn" (Higgerson) Mason.
 We both have a big smile and plenty of room for our teeth, which we believe we inherited from her dad, who had a nice square jaw.
-Her father was Harry Clifton Higgerson, born in New Madrid County, Missouri, and moved to DeValls Bluff, Prairie County, Arkansas, when a young man.
+Neither Mom nor I had wisdom teeth, which must be in the genes.
+Mom's father was Harry Clifton Higgerson, born in New Madrid County, Missouri, and moved to DeValls Bluff, Prairie County, Arkansas, when a young man.
 Since Grandpa's death in 1974, I had his son Harold's Y-DNA tested, and that line is of haplogroup I1a--probably of Viking descent.
 That explains the blonde hair and blue eyes of many of the Higgerson children.
 Later, their hair turns brown and then grey.
 My mother's parents' eyes were blue, as are Mom's and mine.
 I read once that a geneticist said, all people with blue eyes are kin since blue eyes were as a result of a mutation in the genes.
 Up until the point of the mutation, everyone had brown eyes.

 From the Higgersons came my shortness, I believe.
 I'm only 5' tall.
 Mom was 5'2", although at her age of 83, I've noticed a lot of shrinking in her height due to osteoporosis.
 Daddy was six-foot tall.
 When I was a baby, they'd point to my legs and say that I was going to be tall like my Daddy, but that never happened!
 By the time I was 12 years old, I stopped growing.